Raleigh Primary Bathroom Update: Finish-Level Refresh

 A few patterns show up consistently in finish-level primary bathroom projects, and they are worth knowing before you plan yours:

-• Start with a substrate check.
-The single most common scope-creep trigger in a bathroom tile project is discovering that the existing substrate is not sound once demolition starts.
+- Check what's behind the tile first.
+The single most common cause of a project growing bigger and more expensive in a bathroom tile job is discovering that the wall behind the existing tile is not in good shape once demolition starts.
 Having a realistic conversation about what may be behind the tile before pricing the project leads to better outcomes than surprises mid-project.

-• Lighting placement matters as much as fixture style.
+- Where lighting goes matters as much as how it looks.
 Side-mounted vanity lighting at face height eliminates shadows far more effectively than an overhead strip.
-If your existing wiring only supports an overhead position, a licensed electrician can advise on options.
+If the existing wiring in your wall only supports an overhead position, a licensed electrician can advise on options.

 Ready to talk through a project like this for your home?
-Our Raleigh bathroom update work is designed for exactly this kind of scope — practical, finish-forward, and executed with care.
+Our Raleigh bathroom update work is designed for exactly this kind of project — practical, focused on the finishes you see and touch, and done with care.
 You can also learn more about how we approach project planning in our guide, How to Plan a Bathroom Update in Raleigh on a Real Budget.

 Get Started